expfactory/expfactory/docs/pages/1-generate.md

  - generating a recipe with (reproducible) steps to build a custom container
  - building the container!

+Note that if you want to deploy a container with https, you should read our [https generation](/expfactory/generate-https) page, and then come back here to read about [interaction with your container](/expfactory/generate#shell-into-your-container).

 ## The Expfactory Builder Image